SCUT-CCNL/Expl-NLI/README.md

 Note: All parameters use default values, and you can also set them at runtime.

-The directory structure of the dataset is
+The directory structure of the dataset as following, and the data could be obtained by runing the code above.
 --datas

   --snli_data_dir